 Day 3 is going to be an exciting one if you are a thrill seeker.
 About 40 minutes north of the Poblado area is San Felix – the main paragliding area of Medellin.
 Here you will find yourself high up in the mountains above the entire city.

-For more info about a morning of paragliding take a look at the Paragliding Medellin guide
+Learn More: For more info about a morning of paragliding take a look at the Paragliding Medellin overview

 El Centro is filled with plenty of different types of experiences.
 You have everything including Alpujarro, Parque de le Lucas, the National Palace, El Hueco, Museo de Antioquia, Botero Plaza, and Parque Bolivar.